open-rmf/rmf_reservation/readme.md

 # RMF Reservations

+:warning: This Library is under active delopment.
+The documentation here is not ready for release.

 This is a library that provides a solver for constrained resource scheduling for multi-robot applications.
 More specifically, we provide a very simple formulation for resource optimization and scheduling.
 A robot may request the use of a resource like a charger for a fixed duration of time within a given time range.
 The system will then assign the robot